aws-ia/terraform-aws-transfer-family/examples/sftp-automated-workflows-agentcore/code-talk/DEMO-SETUP.md

 ### Step 2: Verify Deployment

-Run the verification script to check your environment:
+Run the verification script to check your environment (from the code-talk folder):

 ```bash
 ./stage0-verify.sh